 Freeverse has been around for quite a while, developing excellent and visually striking software for the Macintosh and Windows platforms.
 They quickly entered the iPhone app development arena with a number of clever, highly entertaining and graphically rich games.
 More recently they have entered the photo utility market.
 The developers and graphic artists at Freeverse have an incredible talent for designing visually appealing and intuitive interfaces while sticking to all of Apple’s design guidelines.
 Postman is no exception.
 I sometimes use it to simply showcase to my friends what can be done in iPhone app design!

 With Postman, Freeverse introduces a very handy and extraordinarily versatile app to help you be more productive with your iPhone photography, and to help you show off your travel photos!

-At the risk of stating the obvious, multimedia sharing is the IN thing these days, and several apps integrate quite seamlessly with popular sharing sites.
+At the risk of stating the obvious, multimedia sharing and logistics software is the IN thing these days, and several apps integrate quite seamlessly with popular sharing sites.
 Postman is no exception.
 It lets you share your picture-postcard creations with anyone world-wide via Twitter, Facebook, Tumblr or good-old email.
 As with other apps of this genre, you are given the option to upload your postcard directly from your iPhone to a companion web site where you can direct your friends and family to view your postcards, perhaps even as you move along in your travels.